markr1961/BLEscannerESP32/readme.md

 Simple BLE scanner using clone of WeMos LOLIN32 Lite (Retired)

 All output is dumped to the serial port, so it should work on any ESP32 dev board.
+BUILTIN_LET is on while scanning

+A collection of HW info for this board can be found at https://github.com/markr1961/_ESP32_dev_board_docs in the Lolin32_Lite folder.

 Based on https://github.com/espressif/arduino-esp32/tree/master/libraries/BLE/examples/BLE_scan